All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GLP-1 medications prevent Alzheimer's disease?

-There is no conclusive evidence yet that GLP-1 medications prevent Alzheimer's.
+There's no conclusive evidence yet that GLP-1 medications prevent Alzheimer's.
 Observational studies show reduced dementia risk, and clinical trials like EVOKE are testing this directly.
 Results are pending.
-GLP-1 medications are not currently approved for this use.
+GLP-1 medications aren't currently approved for this use.

 What is the EVOKE trial?